-This document describes in detail the latest deterministic random number generator (RNG) algorithm used in our CryptoSys range of products: CryptoSys API (as of version 4.0, Sept 2007), the CryptoSys PKI Toolkit (as of version 3.0, Mar 2007) and CryptoSys KeyExchange (as of version 1.0, Feb 2007).
+This document describes in detail the latest deterministic random number generator (RNG) algorithm used in CryptoSys API and CryptoSys PKI [updated 2024-01-03].

 This information is published for peer review and comment.
-Please contact us with your comments.
+Please send us a message.

 Some typical pseudo-code for a PRNG generator might be: